hunterthesavage/job_application_agent/README.md

 ### Notes for Windows users

-- the Windows launchers are included for convenience
+- The Windows launchers are included for convenience
 - Windows support is still more lightly tested than Mac
 - if Python 3 is missing, install it first from [python.org](https://www.python.org/downloads/windows/)